 When will Australia open the borders to allow international travel?

 You will still be required to abide by the rules relating to quarantine and vaccination in your destination.
-For up-to-date international travel information, you can find your destination on the FCTG Travel News page.
+Speak to your travel agent to learn more.
+Don’t have a travel agent yet?
+Find one here.

 The federal government’s four phase plan can be viewed here.

 Presently, it seems that no destination is off-limits and quarantine requirements upon returning home to Australia will not change based on where you have travelled.
 However, airlines significantly cut routes as a result of border closures.
 Connectivity and frequency of flights will gradually build back up over time as we begin to travel more regularly.

 To find out which destinations are allowing Australians to enter without quarantine and the requirements are for a specific destination, please get in touch with your travel agent.
 If you don’t already have an existing relationship with a travel agent, please visit our Find an Agent page.

 Will I still be allowed to travel if I get the AstraZeneca vaccine?

 YES!
 There have been a lot of rumours flying around about the Astra Zeneca vaccine not being accepted in other countries if it was produced in Australia (as most of our doses were).
 The reason for this was purely an approvals process – the formula for the vaccine is exactly the same as other nations and Astra Zeneca is the most widely accepted COVID-19 vaccine for international travel.

 Earlier in the year, there were some issues with vaccines produced in other countries not being accepted in certain European countries.
 As a result, there is now a coordinated effort taking place to rebrand Astra Zeneca as Vaxzevria, which will facilitate to travel to Europe.

 All vaccines recognised by the Australian government are listed here.